Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Geometrization is recursive

-\begin{proof}[Proof of first version of \Lem{l:hyprec}] Suppose that $\tau^*$ is a semi-ideal, geometric triangulation of $N^*$.
-We can model each tetrahedron $\Delta \in \tau^*$ (non-uniquely) by choosing four vertices in the Poincar\'e upper half-space model, including one on the boundary if $\Delta$ is semi-ideal.
-(Note that the ideal vertices of $\tau^*$ are marked in advance.)
+\begin{proof}[Proof of case 1 of \Lem{l:hyprec}] Suppose that $\Theta^*$ is a geometric triangulation of $N^*$.
+We can model each tetrahedron $\Delta \in \Theta^*$ (non-uniquely) by choosing four vertices in the Poincar\'e upper half-space model, including one on the boundary if $\Delta$ is semi-ideal.
+(Note that the ideal vertices of $\Theta^*$ are marked in advance.)
 There is an algebraic formula for each finite edge length $\ell$ and each dihedral angle $\alpha$ of $\Delta$, if these are represented by their exponential values $\exp(\ell)$ and $\exp(i\alpha)$.
-The main matching condition for $\tau^*$ to be geometric is that if two tetrahedra share a finite edge, then the edge lengths agree; and the total dihedral angle around each edge equals $2\pi$.
-The first condition is immediately an algebraic condition.
+The main matching condition for $\Theta^*$ to be geometric is that if two tetrahedra share a finite edge, then the edge lengths agree; and the total dihedral angle around each edge equals $2\pi$.
+The first condition is immediately an algebraic condition, although note that if an edge is semi-ideal, then it has infinite length and its length equation is vacuous.

 The second condition is almost an algebraic condition since the product of the exponentiated angles must be 1; this shows that the total angle is a multiple of $2\pi$, although not which one.
-We can also bound each ratio $\alpha/\pi$ by a small rational interval to confirm that the total angle is $2\pi$ and not some other multiple; or we can change variables to $\exp(i\alpha/n)$, where $n$ is the number of tetrahedra that meet at the edge.
-If an edge of $\tau$ is semi-ideal, then the length condition holds automatically.
+However, this can be remedied with additional algebraic inequalities, recalling that we are allowed real algebraic equations for the real and imaginary parts $\cos(\alpha)$ and $\sin(\alpha)$ of each complex variable $\exp(i\alpha)$.
+Suppose that every edge of $\Theta^*$ has at most $n$ incident tetrahedra.
+Then we can make a finite covering of the unit circle $S^1 \subseteq \C$ by rational rectangles such that each one has an angular extent of less than $2\pi/n$.
+We can then loop over choices for which rectangle contains each exponentiated angle $\exp(i\alpha)$.
+If each angle is confined to such a rectangle, we can know whether the sum of the angles around an edge is specifically $2\pi$ and not some other multiple of $2\pi$.

-Since all of the geometric data satisfies algebraic equations, there is a solution to the equations using real algebraic numbers, and complex algebraic numbers with real and imaginary parts.
-For any fixed triangulation $\tau$, we can thus use \Thm{th:realalg} to search for a solution and eventually find it, if it exists.
+After forming algebraic equations for all of the geometric data, the equations have a solution in terms of real algebraic numbers when they have a solution at all.
+For any fixed triangulation $\Theta$, we can thus use \Thm{th:realalg} (not \Thm{th:tarski}; see the remark after the proof) to search for a solution and eventually find it, if it exists.
 We must also search over triangulations using \Thm{th:stellar} or \Thm{th:bistellar}.
-Since the result is a nested infinite search (over triangulations and then candidate geometric structures), we can apply \Prop{p:search}.
-Alternatively, for each triangulation, we can apply \Thm{th:ts} to determine if there is a solution, assuming the algebraic change of variables to $\exp(i\alpha/n)$. \end{proof}
+Since the result is a nested infinite search (over triangulations and then candidate geometric structures), we can apply \Prop{p:gsearch}. \end{proof}